kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 #### Framework & Infrastructure Selection
 - Create a system architecture that integrates data ingestion, secure communications, and user interfaces, ensuring that the platform is both scalable and extensible
 - Choose an open, extensible platform (e.g., Home Assistant, OpenHAB, or VOLTTRON) that supports IoT device integration, real-time monitoring, and user interaction
+- Ensure that the optimization engine is designed for seamless integration into the chosen platform—whether it is stakeholder-owned or open source—so that it can be flexibly embedded within existing or future infrastructure.
+This integration capability is essential for practical deployment and long-term extensibility.

 #### Implement a Multi-Phase Optimization Engine
 Build an optimization engine that includes:
-- Offline MILP-based scheduling for daily load shifting
+- Finding probabilistic device usage patterns based on historical user behavior
-- A next-day scheduling that provides schedules based on updated tariff data
+- Next-day scheduling using updated tariff and usage probability data
-- Integration of probabilistic device usage models to enhance user comfort and scheduling accuracy
+- Adapting schedules dynamically based on actual user behavior, continuously refining probabilistic models to improve comfort and efficiency

 #### Pilot & Testing
 - Demonstrate feasibility via simulated data or partial real deployments, evaluating cost savings, occupant comfort, and potential expansions to multi-home or microgrid scenarios